1. Who we are

 How we protect your personal information from misuse and abuse is of great importance to us.
 We regularly review our technical and physical security procedures to protect your personal data from unauthorised access.

-You will be able to access your account by using your email address or your user name and customer reference number.
-The Brightside website also uses 128-bit secure socket layer (SSL) encryption technology to encrypt sensitive information such as your financial information.
+The Brightside website uses secure socket layer (SSL) encryption technology to encrypt sensitive information such as your financial information.
 When you request a quote from us, we will process the data on a secure server.